openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Building.md

 @sphinxdirective

 .. meta::
-   :description: Learn how to build a plugin, using CMake and OpenVINO Developer Package.
+   :description: Learn how to build a plugin using CMake and OpenVINO Developer Package.

 OpenVINO build infrastructure provides the OpenVINO Developer Package for plugin development.